Smallest organisms: Animals (Animalia)

 Several species of Myxozoa (obligately parasitic cnidarians) never grow larger than 20 μm.
 One of the smallest species (Myxobolus shekel) is no more than 8.5 μm when fully grown, making it the smallest known animal.

-Molluscs (Molluska)
+Molluscs (Mollusca)

 Bivalvia

 The shell of the nut clam Condylonucula maya grows 0.54 mm long.

 Gastropods (Gastropoda)

 The smallest water snail (of all snails) is Ammonicera minortalis in North America, originally described from Cuba.
 It measures 0.32 to 0.46 mm.

 The smallest land snail is Acmella nana.
 Discovered in Borneo, and described in November 2015, it measures 0.7 mm.
 The previous record was that of Angustopila dominikae from China, which was reported in September 2015.
 This snail measures 0.86 mm.

 Cephalopods (Cephalopoda)

 Maximites was the smallest known ammonoid.
 Adult specimens reached only 10 mm in shell diameter.

 Arthropods (Arthropoda)

+The smallest arthropods are mites Cochlodispus minimus of the family Microdispidae.
+The body length of the smallest measured individual was 79 μm.